TestMyQt/material/course/part-0/introduction.md

 Part 3: 13.8
 Part 4: 2.9

-That means that as the course starts, you will have three weeks to complete each part.
-Outside of these deadlines, you are free to work on the course as you wish.
+That means that as the course starts, you will have three weeks per part to complete them.
+Apart from these deadlines, you are free to work on the course as you wish.
 We recommend that you work on the course every week.
 On average each section takes about a week and a half to finish.